A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark

-The velocity field of the surrounding stars at the GC coordinates are derived as given in section \ref{subsec:choi_model}.
-In the model based approach, the error on the velocities of the surrounding stars is taken to be 0.
+The velocity field of the field stars at the GC coordinates are derived as given in section \ref{subsec:choi_model}.
+In the model based approach, the error on the velocities of the field stars is taken to be 0.
 Hence, the only contribution to $\epsilon_{\rm{pm}}$ is from the GC's PM measurement errors, which are obtained by Gaussian error propagation from the RA and DEC components:

 where the terms denote the same quantities as section \ref{subsec:data-error-sigma}.
 The above equation is used to calculate $Q_{\rm{err}}$.
 A local velocity dispersion model (i.e. velocity dispersion as a function of $r, \phi, z$) has not been developed for the LMC RC population in prior literature, and is currently beyond the scope of this work.
 However, to get an estimate of the velocity dispersion that we can use for our model driven approaches (outlined below), we utilize the velocity dispersion curve for the LMC red giant stars formulated in \cite{Vasiliev_2018}.
 The coordinate reference frame in \cite{Vasiliev_2018} (adopted LMC center and disk inclination) is roughly the same as in B22, and the minor differences do not affect the overall conclusions of our analysis.
 In \cite{Vasiliev_2018}, velocity dispersions are reported along the $(r,\phi)$ directions ($\sigma_{R,\phi}$) and along the $z$ direction ($\sigma_{z}$) separately, as a function of distance from the LMC center ($r$).